From Beard on Pasta by James Beard

 It is basically from Beard on Pasta by James Beard, but the first time I made it was with Beverly Dana when she invited me to her house in Atlanta to make pasta.
 I make it in a Cuisinart (which to me is synonymous with food processor) and roll it out on rollers that I attach to my KitchenAid mixer, which makes it really easy.

-Michael Ruhlman did a post on pasta that was very interesting.
+Michael Ruhlman did a post on making pasta by hand without using a food processor.
 You might want to check it out.

 Fresh pasta is very different from dry pasta, and it isn't automatically better for every recipe.
 A rule of thumb is that dried pasta works well with heavy sauces, and fresh works well with light sauces.
 It's like the wand choosing the wizard rather than the wizard choosing the wand.
 The sauce dictates the pasta.
 Having said that, I must confess that with the exception of filled (like ravioli and tortellini) pasta and lasagna, I generally am happy with excellent quality Italian dried pasta.
 I find it really does make a difference to use artisanal pasta from Italy, which has been made using bronze cutting die, and usually use Pasta Setaro or Rustichella D'Abruzzo pasta.
 I recently tried Cav.
 Guiseppe Cocco penne rigate, for Pasta alla Carbonara, and it was delicious (the pasta and the recipe).